This essay/memoir is about the memories my sister’s painting evoked. To see “Beginnings” and more of her work, visit

 One of my comrades says something about how times like this make our efforts and separation from loved ones worth it.
 Transfixed, I can only nod in agreement.

 As is usual on the equator, the sun sets quickly, and we sail on in empty darkness.
 Once more, on our 28,000-mile voyage, we are left with the bittersweet feeling that we’ll never be graced with this fantastic view again.

 Almost fifty years later, Julie Beth Wileman finishes one of her earliest abstract paintings.
 Upon seeing it, I am transported to that lovely moment so many decades gone.
 I almost cannot speak.
 The blazing sky and the reflective ripples on the deep blue sea from that day are unexpectedly right there in front of me.

 When I return from my reverie, I compliment my sister on her work: the brushwork, the composition, the juxtaposition of color.
 Well aware that what I see was not her intent, I nonetheless mention how her painting reminds me of a memory from long ago.

 A year or two later, on my 70th birthday, she presents me with this work because of my comment.
 I am overcome.

 Today, it hangs in a place of honor in our living room.
-Now, with every glimpse, I am reminded of gift of world travel, the gift of fond memories, and the gift of a loving and talented sister.
+Now, with every glimpse, I am reminded of the gift of world travel, the gift of fond memories, and the gift of a loving and talented sister.